Conciliarism: Background

-Conciliar theory

 William of Ockham (d.
 1349) wrote some of the earliest documents outlining the basic understanding of conciliarism.
 His goal in these writings was removal of Pope John XXII, who had revoked a decree favoring ideas of the Spiritual Franciscans about Christ and the apostles owning nothing individually or in common.
-Some of his arguments include that the election by the faithful, or their representatives, confers the position of pope and further limits the papal authority.
-The universal church is a congregation of the faithful, not the Catholic Church, which was promised to the Apostles by Jesus.
-While the universal Church cannot fall into heresy, it is known that the Pope has fallen into heresy in the past.
+Some of William's arguments include that the election by the faithful, or their representatives, confers the position of pope and further limits the papal authority.
+The catholic (universal) church is the congregation of the faithful, not the institution, which was promised to the Apostles by Jesus.

+Conciliar theory

+Conrad of Gelnhausen was one of the founders of the conciliar movement of the late fourteenth century.
+In response to the Western Schism of 1378, he advocated for the calling together of an autonomous General Council to settle the issue.
+This was echoed by scholastic philosopher, Henry of Langenstein.

-Conciliar theory has its roots and foundations in both history and theology, arguing that many of the most important decisions of the Catholic Church have been made through conciliar means, beginning with the First Council of Nicaea (325).
-Conciliarism also drew on corporate theories of the church, which allowed the head to be restrained or judged by the members when his actions threatened the welfare of the whole ecclesial body.
-The canonists and theologians who advocated conciliar superiority drew on the same sources used by Marsilius and Ockham, but they used them in a more conservative way.
+The canonists and theologians who advocated conciliar superiority drew on the same sources used by Marsilius and William, but they used them in a more conservative way.
 They wanted to unify, defend and reform the institution under clerical control, not advance a Franciscan or a lay agenda.
 Among the theorists of this more clerical conciliarism were Jean Gerson, Pierre d'Ailly and Francesco Zabarella.
 Nicholas of Cusa synthesized this strain of conciliarism, balancing hierarchy with consent and representation of the faithful.